 Concerning the Court's jurisdiction, the Respondent State raised an objection to the Court's material jurisdiction.
-Specifically, the Respondent State questioned the Court's power to sit as an appellate court and, therefore, also claimed that the Court did not have jurisdiction to quash the conviction, set aside sentences and order the release of the Applicant from prison.
+Specifically, the Respondent State questioned the Court's power to sit as an appellate court, and, therefore, claimed that the Court did not have jurisdiction to revise the judgment of the Respondent State's Court of Appeal by re-assessing the evidence, quashing the conviction, setting aside the sentence and setting the Applicant at liberty.
+The Respondent State also claimed that all the allegations raised before the Court had been already raised as grounds for appeal before its Court of Appeal.

-With regard to the contention that the Court would be exercising appellate jurisdiction, by examining certain claims which were already determined by the Respondent State's domestic courts, the Court reiterated its position that it does not exercise appellate jurisdiction with respect to claims already examined by national courts.
+With regard to the contention that the Court would be exercising appellate jurisdiction, the Court reiterated its position that it does not exercise appellate jurisdiction with respect to claims already examined by national courts.
 At the same time, however, and even though the Court is not an appellate court vis-à-vis domestic courts, it retains the power to assess the propriety of domestic proceedings against standards set out in international human rights instruments ratified by the State concerned.
 In conducting the aforementioned task, the Court does not thereby become an appellate court.
 The Court, therefore, dismissed the Respondent State's objection.